 Everlast Heavy Bag Gloves

-For a few reasons, MMA gloves are not very well suited for the heavy bag.
-But some people prefer to train in MMA gloves on the bag, so they get used to the feeling.
-Everlast offers an excellent model that is explicitly geared towards heavy bag use.
+MMA gloves are not well suited for heavy bag training, but some people prefer to do it to get used to the feeling.
+Everlast offers a suitable model explicitly designed for heavy bag use.

-The downside of these features is that you can’t grapple with them, but as the title says, they are made for heavy bag use.
+The downside of these features is that you can't grapple well with them, but as the title says, they are made specifically for heavy bag use.

 Pros